incheif/SentimentAnalyseWithDeployment/README.md

 # Sentiment Analysis Website

 This project implements a simple web application for sentiment analysis using a machine learning model trained on IMDb movie reviews dataset.
-Users can input text, and the application predicts whether the sentiment of the text is positive, negative, or neutral.
+Users can input text, and the application predicts whether the sentiment of the text is positive or negative..

 ## Features